-WHAT IS AN A BREATH OF HOPE SUPPORT VOLUNTEERS?
+WHAT IS AN A BREATH OF HOPE SUPPORT VOLUNTEER?

 Support volunteers are people who have been personally touched by cancer and want to volunteer their time to help others cope with lung cancer.
 Some are survivors; some have lost loved ones.
 All support volunteers have experienced the pain and fear evoked by a cancer diagnosis personally or in their closer circles, and are willing to volunteer their time to others.

 If you or someone you know would make a great support volunteer, please email or call per the following: